nsbno/spor/.github/pull_request_template.md

 Describe what has been done.

-/* Delete this checklist if you are not working on Chakra 3/Spor 12 */
+**Delete this checklist if you are not working on Chakra 3/Spor 12**

 ## Chakra update checklist

 - [ ] Updated Sanity documentation in v2 dataset (English, links, component props and content)